Sab Club

-The Sab Club is a gender neutral final club at Harvard University.
-It was founded in 2002 as a women's club and went coed in 2017.
+The Sab Club is a final club at Harvard University.
+It was founded in 2002 as an all-women's club and admitted its first class of men in 2017, becoming the first of Harvard's historically women's final clubs to adopt a gender-neutral membership policy.

+The Sab Club's clubhouse at 1130 Massachusetts Avenue in Cambridge, Massachusetts.

 History

+Founding

 The Sab Club was founded as the Sablière Society in 2002 at Harvard University in Cambridge, Massachusetts.
-It founders were six juniors:
+Its founders were six juniors: